 2.2 Fund an Investment Account

 Once you’ve picked the investing platform, it’s time to choose and put money into an investment account.
-Now is the opportunity for you to move ahead and start your investing journey.
-You have the freedom to select an investment account that aligns with your conditions and investment goals.
+Now is the opportunity to move ahead and start your investing journey.
+You can select an investment account aligning with your conditions and goals.

-To open an investment account, a Person should be a Canadian Citizen and should be 18 years or above.
-The Canadian system categorized investment accounts into two Registered and Non-Registered.
+To open an investment account in Canada, a person should be a Canadian citizen and 18 years old or above.
+The Canadian system categorized investment accounts into two categories: Registered and non-registered.

 2.2.1 Registered Investment Accounts